camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/fluent-builder-api.md

 ```

-# Extend a Process with the Fluent Builder API
+# Extend a Process With the Fluent Builder API

 With the fluent builder API you can not only create processes, you can also extend existing processes.

-For example imagine a process containing a parallel gateway with the id `gateway`.
+For example, imagine a process containing a parallel gateway with the id `gateway`.
 You now want to
 add another execution path to it for a new service task which has to be executed every time.

 ```java